open/close all folders

-- Earlier, Ziva told Tony about an old tradition involving making a list of things which you want to come true.
+- Ziva told Tony about an old tradition involving making a list of things which you want to come true.
 On the flight back to the states, Tony is despondently drawing the list.

 - Tony giving Ziva her star and then on the plane, finding it in his pocket.
-This troper was bawling.

 - Gibbs offering CGIS Agent Abigail Borin a position at NCIS and on his team.
 Notable in that every time someone else has tried to fill in the slot in the team first filled by Kate and then Ziva, there is blatant (and often heavy) resistance from some if not all of the team.
-With her, however, it's clear than none of the team would object to her being a full time member of Team Gibbs.
+With her, however, it's clear than none of the team would object to her being a full-time member of Team Gibbs.

-- Tony, who has no problem with tricking a probie into memorizing the entire NCIS handbook, present Bishop with a cupcake with a lit candle to congratulate her on having her first BOLO come back with a positive result.
+- Tony, who has no problem with tricking a probie into memorizing the entire NCIS handbook, presents Bishop with a cupcake with a lit candle to congratulate her on having her first BOLO come back with a positive result.

 - The episode "Better Angels" has Gibbs spend pretty much the entire episode bickering with his father.
-But at the end of the episode, Gibbs Sr introduces his son to a man who saved his life during WWII as "the best man I know."
+But at the end of the episode, Gibbs Sr. introduces his son to a man who saved his life during WWII as "the best man I know."

 - Look closely at the pencil holder in Abby's lab during season 11 and you'll see a new addition - Ziva's Israeli flag.